 top of page

-DuPont Youth is a non-profit ESA committed to improving college opportunities for American Indian and Native Alaskan students.
+DuPont Youth is a non-profit educational agency dedicated to improving college opportunities for American Indian and Alaska Native students.
+DuPont broadens and enhances current academic programs to include pre-collegiate work using experienced and credentialed faculty in live remote classrooms.

-Recognizing that schools with significant populations of these students have committed to the Advanced Placement program, our initiative aims to increase the participation and success of this community using Pre-AP* classes.
+Recognizing that numerous schools with significant populations of this community have been successful with the Advanced Placement program, the focus of our initiative aims to increase the participation and success with classes that prepare students for AP courses, or by adding to the number of AP courses already being offered.

-DuPont recognizes that schools with smaller enrollments cannot justify teaching multiple versions of the same classes.
-Our initiative provides Pre-AP classes regardless of low-enrollments in live remote immersive classrooms that are required to take advantage of the teaching strategies inherent in a Pre-AP course.
+DuPont appreciates that schools with smaller enrollments cannot justify teaching multiple versions of the same classes.
+Our initiative provides classes regardless of low enrollments in classrooms that are required to take advantage of the teaching strategies inherent in AP courses or in classes designed to prepare students for an AP program.

 DuPont Youth also supports high school guidance departments by providing personalized research and communication that allows counselors to focus on high value interactions with students.